-- Clean the external rectal area well after each bowel movement.
+- Clean the outside rectal area well after each bowel movement.
 Use warm water and soap, and pat dry with a soft towel.
-This will help to prevent anal burning.
+This will help to prevent burning and irritation.

-- Inspect the rectal area daily for red, scaly or broken skin.
+- Inspect the rectal area each day for red, scaly, or broken skin.
 Report this to your care team.

 - Soak in a warm bath or use a sitz bath, which delivers a continuous, gentle flow of warm water over the rectal area while sitting on the toilet.
-Sitz baths can be purchased at your local drug store.
+Sitz baths can be bought at your local drug store.

 - Water-repellent creams, such as A & D ointment, help protect the skin.
 Ask your provider about a numbing ointment if the area becomes very sore.

 Can I take over-the-counter medications?

-You should not take any over-the-counter medications while receiving chemotherapy without talking to your provider first.
+You should not take any over-the-counter medications without talking to your provider first.
 This includes all over-the-counter anti-diarrheal medications, such as Kaopectate®, Immodium AD®, and Pepto-Bismol®.
-This is because diarrhea can be caused by an infection or due to a medication you are receiving.
-Your healthcare team will want to test your stool before you take any medication to stop the diarrhea.
-If your provider decides that it is ok to take these medications they may give you instructions that are different from those on the package.
+Diarrhea can be caused by an infection or due to a medication you are receiving and your stool will need to be tested before you take any medication to stop the diarrhea.
+If your provider decides that it is ok to take these medications they may tell you to take it differently than the package directions.

 When should I call my provider?

-Diarrhea should not be ignored since it can result in dehydration and can be uncomfortable.
-Call your provider right away if you have any one or more of the following:
+Diarrhea can result in dehydration and can be uncomfortable.
+Call your provider right away if you have:

 - 6 or more loose bowel movements per day for more than 2 days in a row.